 Web Vitals: Core Web Vitals (LCP, CLS, INP) measured per page, with the contribution of each tag to performance metrics.
 This panel populates after 24 hours of data collection.

-Step 6: Set Up Slack Alerts
+Step 6: Configure Slack and Email Alerts

-1. Go to Settings → Alerts in the dashboard.
+- Go to Settings → Alerts in the dashboard.

-2. Click Add Slack Channel.
+- Click Add Slack Channel.
 This opens the Slack OAuth flow.
 Authorize TagDrishti to post in your chosen channel.

-3. Set your alert threshold.
+- Set your alert threshold.
 Default: alert when any tag’s success rate drops below 90% for more than 10 minutes.
 You can customize this per tag.

-4. Test the integration by clicking Send Test Alert.
+- Test the integration by clicking Send Test Alert.
 You should see a message in Slack within 5 seconds.

 TagDrishti calibrates its anomaly detection baseline over the first 7 days.
 During this period, it learns your site’s normal tag behavior: which tags fire on which pages, at what rate, and with what success percentage.
-After calibration, anomaly detection activates and alerts become more precise.
+After calibration, anomaly detection activates and alerts become much more precise.

-Start monitoring now
+Start monitoring in five minutes

-14-day free trial.
+14-day free trial with full Pro access.
 No credit card required.

 Start Free Trial →